jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 **\*This is a required element.**

 Creators are people with direct intellectual contributions to the data package and so could include PIs, postdocs, students, and other researchers.
-There can be multiple <creator> elements in a Jornada EML document.
+There can be multiple \<creator\> elements in a Jornada EML document.
 These should include:

 * Original PIs
 * Former responsible PIs
 * Current responsible PIs
 * PostDocs, grad students, and other researchers (??? need to verify this)

-If for some reason the creator, or originating PI, for the data package is unknown, it is acceptable to list the Jornada Basin LTER as an organization in the \<creator\> element.
+If for some reason the original PI for the data package is unknown, it is acceptable to list the Jornada Basin LTER as an organization in the \<creator\> element.

+### \<project\>

+This element should be included in EML for all JRN data packages and should contain the \<title\>, \<organization\>, \<funding\>, and \<personnel\> sub-elements within it.
+List the Jornada Basin LTER as the project \<title\>, New Mexico State University as \<organization\>, and the current responsible PI for the data package as the \<personnel\>.
+The \<funding\> element should include the NSF award number (DEB-1832194 or similar) that was active when the project was initiated.

+This element is created automatically by EMLassemblyline if a personnel entry is listed with the role "PI".

+*Provisional change*: If there is no current responsible PI for a completed package, it may be acceptable to omit the \<project\>\<personnel\> element as long as the other elements are complete. (??? need to verify this is ok)

 ### Other personnel and organization elements